 - Jane Foo is a retired compliance professional with 20 years of experience in compliance, operational risk and audit across a broad spectrum of banking businesses, products and services.
 She remains active by making her expertise available as a freelance trainer on MAS regulations and ethics with Salmon Thrust.
 Jane is a member of the Caritas Board of Trustees, the Caritas Advocacy & Research Committee and a facilitator & moderator at Caritas conferences.
 She joined the board of directors of BIIA on March 16th 2019.

-Artificial Intelligence: Reality or Hype – The Challenges for the Financial Services Industry and the Likely Consequences for Business/Credit Information and Customers
+- Artificial Intelligence: Myth vs. Reality – The Challenges of increased digitization for the Financial Services Industry, Providers of Trade Credit and the Likely Consequences for Suppliers of Business and Credit Information

 Impact of Artificial Intelligence (AI) on the Business / Credit Information Industry

-Panel discussion moderated by Dr. Anthony Scriffignano, Chief Data Officer Dun & Bradstreet Corporation
+Panel discussion moderated by Dr. Anthony Scriffignano, SVP & Chief Data Officer Dun & Bradstreet Corporation

 The Changing Dynamics of Risk Management Information